With the 2019 campaign officially underway, SBS News looks at Australia's electoral system.

 Who can vote?

-If you're an Australian citizen aged 18 years or older then you are required to vote in this year's federal election.
+If you're an Australian citizen aged 18 years or older then you are required to vote.

-But it's up to every voter to make sure they are on the electoral roll and their details are correct.
-Otherwise, they may not be able to cast a ballot.
+But each election, it's up to every voter to make sure they are on the electoral roll and their details are correct.
+Otherwise, they cannot cast a ballot.

 What happens on election day?